ok-ryoko/chimera/README.md

 ### Building your own container images

-If you have [make], [curl] and [Buildah] installed, then you can also build container images locally for yourself.
+If you have [GNU Make], [curl] and [Buildah] installed, then you can also build container images locally for yourself.
 Running

 ```sh
 git clone 'https://github.com/ok-ryoko/chimera'